 Buying Fairtrade products is a direct way to help the world’s poor and support sustainable farming practices.
 You get a high quality product and make a real difference in the lives of the people who grow your food.
 Fairtrade can be the difference between farmers earning enough money to feed their families or not.
 It’s about decent working conditions and fair terms of trade.
 Fairtrade products are produced using sustainable farming practices which protect the famer and the land.
 The products are less contaminated because they limit the use of harmful agrochemicals.
 Many Fairtrade products are also organic.
 Visit the Fairtrade website for more information.

 5. Choose Organics

-Organic food can be better for you because it doesn’t contain traces of any pesticides.
+As well as being a more sustainable option, organic food can be better for you because it doesn’t contain traces of any pesticides.
 Organic meat and dairy products don't contain antibiotics or other drugs, hormones or pesticides.
 Since organic food doesn’t contain artificial preservatives, it is usually fresher and tastes better.
 People with allergies to foods, chemicals or preservatives often find that symptoms lessen or go away when they eat only organics.

 6. Choose Animal Friendly Products

 Animal friendly products are ones that have come from animals that have not been industrially farmed.
 Industrially farmed animals are often confined indoors in cramped conditions.
 This means they are exposed to high levels of toxins from their own decomposing waste.
 To counteract the unhealthy conditions, the animals are given constant low doses of antibiotics.
 They are also routinely treated with pesticides and other additives and can be given hormones to speed their growth and increase productivity.
 It's worth remembering that when you eat the meat from these animals, you are eating all of those antibiotics, pesticides and hormones too.